-McDermott International Ltd announced Wednesday that it has been awarded a Front End Engineering Design (FEED) contract from Michelin Group in France for “the first industrialization of an innovative plastic recycling process to produce regenerated styrene from polystyrene”.
+McDermott International, Ltd has announced that it has been awarded a Front End Engineering Design (FEED) contract from the Michelin Group in France for a waste tire technology enabling large scale production of recycled carbon black.

 To contact the author, email email@example.com

 Generated by readers, the comments included herein do not reflect the views and opinions of Rigzone.
 All comments are subject to editorial review.
 Off-topic, inappropriate or insulting comments will be removed.